 We all recognize a tucked tail as a doggy stress signal.
 But your dog has many other ways to say that he's uncomfortable – and you may not be familiar with all of them.

-Most people who live with dogs recognize some of the “bigger” clues that a dog’s anxious, uncomfortable, or outright scared--cowering, whining, and a tucked tail, to name just three.
+Most people who live with dogs recognize some of the “bigger” clues that a dog’s anxious, uncomfortable, or outright scared — cowering, whining, and a tucked tail, to name just three.
 This article discusses a few more subtle signs.
-They generally don’t reflect full-blown panic, but they tell you that all’s not quite right in Dogalini World.
+These signs generally don’t reflect full-blown panic, but they tell you that all’s not quite right in your pup's world.

 If we can decode our dogs’ body language, we can bail out sensitive dogs before they get overwhelmed.
 And even boneheaded, happy-go-lucky types may find some situations too much for them.
 Come to think of it, watching them closely may reveal that they’re not such boneheads after all.